sagecodes/intro-git-github/README.md

 A lot of companies use Github as their online collaboration tool, but there are other very similer options such as, [Bitbucket](https://bitbucket.org/product) and [Gitlab](https://about.gitlab.com/).

-## What is Github?
-Github is a way to store you files tracked with git online.

-why use it:

-- sharing projects with others (Collaboration and Code Reviews)
-- backup your projects
-- great way for companies to see your skillset!
-- release to production

 ## Git Started: